UK Department for International Development (DFID)

 Communication and inter-agency operating procedures are fundamental to the effective and sustainable use of climate services; and

 Building institutional capacity to maintain current levels of skills and meet future demands is required to establish sustainable services to support ASP.

 As identified during the evidence-gathering period for this project, initiatives to integrate the activities of ASP and climate stakeholders are at an early stage, and whilst there is value of integrating climate and livelihoods information into ASP, the specific types of climate information needed to inform the design, targeting and scale up of ASP instruments are not clear.

 In Work Package 1, ASPIRE will facilitate shared discussion between ASP and climate stakeholders with the aim of designing and delivering tangible tailored services (on a range of timescales) for social protection, led by the Walker Institute.
 Alongside this, Work Package 2 will seek to enhance the underpinning capabilities of seasonal forecasters in the region and improve their relevance for social protection decision making (led by the UK Met Office).

-As part of Work Package 2 we ran an ASPIRE Adaptive Social Protection Training in Dakar, Senegal in April of 2019.
-Check out the theatre of the oppressed we ran with course participants here:
+As part of Work Package 2 the Walker Institute ran an ASPIRE Adaptive Social Protection Training in Dakar, Senegal in April of 2019.